thinkshout/ep-geo/README.md

 ) );
 ```

-If your latitude and longitude data is stored somewhere else, or if you need to calculate or preprocess the geo_point location, it's configurable with a hook:
+If your latitude and longitude data is stored somewhere else, or if you need to calculate or preprocess the geo_point location, it's configurable with a WordPress hook:

 ```php
 /**